Frequently “UNasked” Questions: Why independent schools need both tuition and donations.

 Q: What did my Annual Fund gift support last year?

 A: This past fiscal year, your Annual Fund dollars supported:

 - Financial aid

 - Professional development

 Ultimately, Powhatan’s Annual Fund helps Powhatan sustain a school environment in which children are truly known and able to realize their personal best.

 Q: If independent schools were run more like big business, couldn’t they charge the full cost and avoid having to ask for gifts?

 A: Powhatan School School is a 501(c)(3) non-profit institution.
 Unlike a for-profit business, which aims to make money, Powhatan School aims to provide our students with the very best education.
 By nature, high-quality schools are labor-intensive and people-oriented.
 In order to provide the best programs and competitive compensation to our outstanding faculty and staff, we continually evaluate and assess tuition increases, auxiliary programs, and effective fundraising initiatives.
 And unlike tuition, contributions to the Annual Fund are tax-deductible and allow each family to give at a meaningful level to which they are able.

 Q: How much should I give to the Annual Fund and how much of a difference can my gift really make?

-A: Ideally, current parents identify Powhatan School as one of their top philanthropic priorities and recognize that their contributions make a significant impact.
+A: Ideally, current parents identify Powhatan School as one of their top three philanthropic priorities and recognize that their contributions make a significant impact.
 Annual Fund gifts range from $10 to over $20,000.
-We encourage families to consider giving at the Leadership Gift level of $1,000 or more, if they are able.
-Leadership gifts ensure that we raise the necessary additional funds for our students above and beyond what tuition covers to support our program, faculty, and facilities.
+We encourage families to consider giving at the level that is meaningful for them.

 Q: When should I make my Annual Fund gift or pledge?